 Art lovers will be able to visit different museums and galleries: Wien Museums Quartier, a baroque Vienna’s museum district, Albertina, Kunsthistorisches Museum, Imperial Treasury Vienna, Wien Museum, Mumok, Museum of Applied Arts, Mozart apartment, Sigmund Freud Museum, Austrian National Library and many other institutions of art.

 Visitors can choose from different types of accommodation.
-There are numerous hotels, some of them in the Historic Centre as well as the ones at the outskirts of the city, which can be as comfortable.
+There are numerous hotels, some of them in the Historic Centre as well as the ones on the outskirts of the city, which can be as comfortable.
 If you are traveling on a budget, you can stay in one of many hostels or use the Airbnb services.
 The prices of accommodation are similar to many other European cities.

 WHAT TO EAT